gajjara/gajjara.github.io/embedded_design.md

 Caption: The simulation for a 180 degrees PWM pulse, an "on" period of 1200*10^-5 seconds is expected.

-Since the simulations correctly verified the design, the next step was to design the cirucit for speed control.
+Since the simulations correctly verified the design, the next step was to design the circuit for speed control.

 <img src = "/images/embedded_speed_control.png?raw=true"/>